ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ## vCenter Server with NSX-T architecture
 {: #vc_vcenterserveroverview-nsx-t-archi}

-The following graphic depicts the high-level architecture and components of a three-node vCenter Server with NSX-T deployment.
+The following graphic depicts the high-level architecture and components of a three node vCenter Server with NSX-T deployment.

 ![vCenter Server with NSX-T architecture](../images/vc_nsx-t_architecture.svg "vCenter Server with NSX-T architecture"){: caption="Figure 1. vCenter Server with NSX-T high-level architecture for a three-node cluster" caption-side="bottom"}